Pchatbot: A Large-Scale Dataset for Personalized Chatbot: Pchatbot Dialogue Dataset

 \subsection{Data Partition}

-We divide Pchatbot into 10 partitions evenly according to the user IDs in responses.
-Each of the partition has a similar size of (post, response) pairs.
-PchatbotL-1 and PchatbotW-1 are the first partitions of PchatbotL and PchatbotW respectively.
-Due to space limitations, we only demonstrate one partition’s statistic data of PchatbotL and PchatbotW in Table \ref{tab:stat_User}, while other partitions have similar distribution.
+The original Pchatbot dataset is very large.
+For convenient use, we divide Pchatbot into 10 partitions evenly according to the user IDs in responses.
+Each partition has a similar size of (post, response) pairs.
+PchatbotL-1 and PchatbotW-1 are the first partitions of PchatbotL and PchatbotW, respectively.
+Figure~\ref{fig:W1} and Figure~\ref{fig:L1} show the distribution of the length of users' dialogue history of PchatbotW-1 and PchatbotL-1, respectively.
+We find that the users in the PchatbotL tend to have more responses than users in the PchatbotW.
+The reason is that repliers in PchatbotL are usually professional lawyers who routinely provide judicial help in the forums.
+Other partitions have similar distributions.
+We also divide the datasets into train/dev/test sets.
 In the division of train/dev/test set, given a user, we ensure that the time of its records in the dev-set and test-set are behind the records in the train-set by using timestamps.
-And we limit the number of dev and test sets below 3 and 15 for PchatbotL and PchatbotW separately in a result of their differences in users' average responses.
-The first partition of Pchatbot is shown in Table \ref{tab:stat_size}.